 Your doctor can also provide you with a urethra insert or a pessary.
 These inserts are like small tampons that you can insert into the urethra before specific activities where leakage is likely to occur.
-They are not meant for everyday use.
-A pessary is inserted into the vagina to help hold up the bladder and limit urinary leakage.
-You wear it all day and can insert it yourself.
+They aren’t meant for everyday use.
+A pessary inserts into the vagina to help hold up the bladder and limit urinary leakage.
+You can insert it yourself and wear it all day.

-Your doctor can provide you with additional treatment options, such as medication or surgery to help with muscle strength and sphincter functioning.
+Your doctor can provide you with additional treatment options, such as medication or surgery, to help with muscle strength and sphincter functioning.
 There are many surgical options your doctor can discuss with you.
-The following are some of those options.

-Collagen implants: These are injections into your urethra wall to help control urine leakage that is due to weak sphincter muscles.
-This is a relatively simple and effective option for treating urinary incontinence.
+Getting collagen implants involves injections into your urethra wall to help control the leakage of urine due to weak sphincter muscles.
+This is a relatively simple and effective way to treat urinary incontinence.

-Nerve stimulators: These are small devices that resemble Pacemakers.
-The device is inserted under the skin of the buttocks and hooked up to the sacral nerve.
+Nerve stimulators are small devices that resemble pacemakers.
+The device inserts under the skin of the buttocks and hooks up to the sacral nerve.
 It sends light pulses to the nerve to help control your bladder’s functioning.

-Catheters: These are another at-home option, specifically for those who suffer from overflow incontinence.
+A catheter is another at-home option that’s specifically for those who have overflow incontinence.
 Your doctor will teach you how to insert the catheter, which will help empty your bladder completely when you urinate.

-Because urge incontinence is normally a chronic condition that does not have serious complications, there are few risks associated with not seeking treatment.
-As long as you have no other symptoms along with your urge incontinence, such as pain or burning while urinating, there is little risk.
+Because urge incontinence is normally a chronic condition that doesn’t have serious complications, there are few risks associated with not seeking treatment.
+As long as you have no other symptoms along with your urge incontinence, such as pain or burning while urinating, there’s little risk.

-However, you need to see a doctor if your incontinence is caused by or accompanied by an infection, bladder stones, or inflammation.
+However, you need to see a doctor if an infection, bladder stones, or inflammation is the cause of your incontinence.
 Infection could spread to the kidneys or other areas of the body.